Documentation Index

 Overview

-When your source data changes, Permutive can detect and apply certain types of schema updates to existing imports.
+When your source data changes, Permutive can detect and apply certain types of schema updates to an existing import.
 This guide explains how to action those updates — including adding new columns — and how to resolve common schema-related errors.Prerequisites:

 - An active Connectivity source connection